 By using a combination of treatments to suit your needs, pain from cancer can usually be managed well.

 Most men who have pain caused by advanced prostate cancer need to take pain-relieving drugs at some stage.
 There are different types of pain-relieving drugs.
-Your health professionals may use a guide called a ‘pain relief ladder’ to decide which drugs will help you.
+Health professionals may use a guide called a ‘pain relief ladder’ to decide which drugs will help you.
 The ladder recommends different types of drugs for each level of pain.

 Pain relief ladder